Performances

 Bruce O'Neil

-Bruce O’Neil is Head of Music for the Royal Shakespeare Company.
-He has been Music Director & Supervisor for over 50 RSC productions, including their global hit Matilda, and Shakespeare Live!, a BBC TV live broadcast from the Royal Shakespeare Theatre marking the 400th anniversary of Shakespeare’s death in 2016, which was nominated for a BAFTA Television award.
+Bruce O’Neil is the former Head of Music for the Royal Shakespeare Company.
+He was Music Director & Supervisor for over 50 RSC productions, including their global hit Matilda, and Shakespeare Live!, a BBC TV live broadcast from the Royal Shakespeare Theatre marking the 400th anniversary of Shakespeare’s death in 2016, which was nominated for a BAFTA Television award.

 Since 2013 he has been Music Supervisor of the RSC’s Music & Speech recordings, comprising music commissioned by the RSC for every Shakespeare play, including scores composed for the recent survey through the canon between 2013 – 2022 as well as music held at Shakespeare Birthplace Trust archive, composed for productions in Stratford throughout the 20th Century.